chandrakiran-dev/lwc-router/docs/_coverpage.md

 - Component routing for the Single page application
 - Handle and manage routing at one place.
-- Handle browser event like Refresh and back
+- Handle browser event like refresh and back

 [GitHub](https://github.com/chandrakiran-dev/lwc-router)
 [Quick Started](quickstart)